 - 2 cups of milk

 Now, let me state how delicious this drink is.
 It is sweet, but not too sweet, creamy, and the flavors of cinnamon and vanilla are spot on.
-I turned my wife onto this, of who has never tried horchata.
-She warms it in the microwave, and has added it to her chai tea as well.
-Trust me, it is a must make.
+If you have never had horchata, go for it.
+It’s a drink of pure joy.